genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/how-to-run-a-transformation.md

 Check the `status.state` field in the response.
 While the job is running, it will be in one of the intermediate states: `PENDING`, `WAITING`, or `RUNNING`.
 When it finishes, the state will be one of:

 `DONE` - the transformation completed successfully.
 `FAILED` - the job encountered an error.
-Check status.reason for a short error code (for example, OOMKilled means the job ran out of memory — resubmit with a larger memory_size) or review the job logs for the full report.
+Check status.reason for a short error code (for example, OOMKilled means the job ran out of memory, so resubmit with a larger memory_size) or review the job logs for the full report.
 `CANCELLED` - the job was cancelled manually.

 ## Step 5: Review the logs